-State revenues from contracts at correctional, detention, and residential reentry facilities that we operate constituted 36%, 32%, and 33% of our total revenue during 2022, 2021, and 2020, respectively, and increased 11.1% from \$602.1 million during 2021 to \$669.2 million during 2022.
-The state of Tennessee generated 10% of our total revenue during 2022.
+State revenues from contracts at correctional, detention, and residential reentry facilities that we operate constituted 39%, 36%, and 32% of our total revenue during 2023, 2022, and 2021, respectively, and increased 10.4% from \$669.2 million during 2022 to \$738.6 million during 2023.
+The state of Tennessee is our largest state customer, accounting for 10% of our total revenue during 2023, with no other state customer generating 10% or more of our total revenue.
 State revenues increased primarily as a result of the new management contract with the state of Arizona at our La Palma facility for up to 2,706 inmates, as the state transferred inmate populations from public sector facilities into our La Palma facility.
-We began receiving inmates from the state of Arizona in April 2022 and the transfer process was substantially completed in the fourth quarter of 2022, as further described in MD&A. In addition, state revenues increased as a result of higher state inmate populations at other facilities, and from per diem increases under a number of our state contracts, as certain states have recognized the need to provide additional funding to address increases in the wages of our employees, as further described in MD&A. The increase in state revenues was partially offset by the effect of a new lease agreement between us and the state of New Mexico at our Northwest New Mexico Correctional Center effective November 1, 2021.
-We previously operated the facility in our Safety segment under a contract with the state of New Mexico; however, as a result of our new lease agreement, the Northwest New Mexico facility is now a part of our Properties segment.
+We began receiving inmates from the state of Arizona in April 2022, and as of December 31, 2023, we cared for approximately 2,200 inmates from the state of Arizona at this facility, as further described in MD&A. State revenue at the La Palma facility increased \$48.9 million during 2023 compared with 2022.
+State revenues also increased as a result of per diem increases under a number of our state contracts, as many of our state partners have recognized the need to provide additional funding to address increases in the wages of our employees.